gd-programming/gd.docs/docs/resources/client/gamesave/kCEK.md

 ## kCEK 4 Structure

-kCEK 4 is the levels kCEK Value and contains all information from levels you have played
+kCEK 4/GJGameLevel is a dictionary that contains information about every level you have played

 ```XML
 <k>kCEK</k><i>4</i>